srossokha/shturman/README.md

-# electron-quick-start
+# shturman-electron

-**Clone and run for a quick way to see an Electron in action.**

-This is a minimal Electron application based on the [Quick Start Guide](http://electron.atom.io/docs/latest/tutorial/quick-start) within the Electron documentation.
+This is a Time Table Application Electron application based on the [Electron](http://electron.atom.io/).

-**Use this app along with the [Electron API Demos](http://electron.atom.io/#get-started) app for API code examples to help you get started.**

 A basic Electron application needs just these files: